CAN programming interface environment

 CpCoreBufferConfig()

 The function releases the allocated message buffer specified by the parameter ubBufferIdxV.
 The first message buffer starts at the index eCP_BUFFER_1.
-Both - reception and transmission - will be disabled on the specified message buffer afterwards.
+Afterwards, both reception and transmission are disabled on the specified message buffer.

 ◆ CpCoreBufferSend